cuviper/ssh-pageant/README.md

 2. Edit your `~/.bashrc` (or `~/.bash_profile`) to add the following:

         # ssh-pageant
-        eval $(/usr/bin/ssh-pageant -ra /tmp/.ssh-pageant)
+        eval $(/usr/bin/ssh-pageant -r -a "/tmp/.ssh-pageant-$USERNAME")

     To explain:

     * This leverages the `-r`/`--reuse` option (available since 1.3) in combination with `-a SOCKET`, which will only start a new daemon if the specified path does not accept connections already.
 If the socket appears to be active, it will just set `SSH_AUTH_SOCK` and exit.

+    * The exact path used for `-a` is arbitrary.
+The socket will be created with only user-accessible permissions, as long as the filesystem is not mounted `noacl`, but you may still want to use a more private path than shown above on multi-user systems.

     * When using this, the `ssh-pageant` daemon remains to be active (and visible in your task manager).
 You should not kill the process, since open shells might still be using the socket.

-    * Usage of `eval` to load the environment variables is the usual approach.
+    * Using `eval` will set the environment variables in the current shell.
       By default, ssh-pageant outputs sh-style commands.
 Use the `-c` option for csh-style commands.
-    * To share the socket between Cygwin and [msysgit/MinGW](http://msysgit.github.io/), ensure to use a path that resolves to the same location in both environments via `cygpath --windows {path}`

 You could also rename `ssh-pageant` to `ssh-agent` and then use something like `keychain` to manage a single instance (the approach of [Charade]), but that is unnecessary with the `--reuse` option.

+It may be possible to share a Cygwin socket with external tools like [msysgit](http://msysgit.github.io/), if you use a socket path accessible by both runtimes.
+Use `cygpath --windows {path}` to help normalize paths for system-wide use.

 ## Options